Before Advisement Checklist

 - Setup an appointment with your academic advisor through TechConnect during the advisement period on the University's calendar - www.tntech.edu/calendar.

 - Most academic advisors will contact current students via their Tech email ahead of the advisement period to ask them to schedule an appointment.

-- If you do not know who your advisor is, visit our "How do I get advised?" website for help.
+- If you do not know who your advisor is, visit our "How do I get advised?" page for help.

-- Access the University's Catalog for your major.
+- Access the University's Undergraduate Catalog (Graduate students should access the Graduate Catalog) for your major.
 Based on when you entered into your current academic program, use the dropdown in the top right to select the appropriate Academic Year's Catalog.